bzminer/bzminer/README.md

   --max_log_history INT       For http api. max retained log history. default is 1024.
 Higher values increase memory usage.
   --log_solutions INT         If 1 (default 1), Solutions will be logged in output (as green).
   --log_date INT              If 1 (default 0), the current date/time will be logged at the start of every line of output.
+  --immediate_log             If specified, logger will immediately output logs.
+This can have a small impact on performance.
+  --log_frequency_ms INT      Log frequency in milliseconds.
+Default is 500.
   -o TEXT                     If provided, output will be logged to this file --log_file_verbosity INT    Set log file verbosity.
 Default 2.
   --clear_log_file INT        If 1 (default 0), BzMiner will overwrite the log file on start.